student@hack3rs:~$ cat how-to-use-this-site-safely.md

 1. Authorization Comes First

-Only test, scan, capture, or inspect systems and networks you own or are explicitly authorized to assess.
-This includes school networks, employer systems, public Wi-Fi, and cloud environments.
+Only test, scan, capture, or inspect systems and networks you own or have explicit written authorization to assess.
+This includes school networks, employer infrastructure, public Wi-Fi, and cloud environments — all of them require authorization, not just the ones that feel 'sensitive'.

-Even 'just learning' actions can cause alerts, service disruption, or policy violations if performed without scope and permission.
-Professional defenders treat scope as part of the work.
+Even actions done purely for learning can trigger alerts, cause service disruption, or violate policy if performed without defined scope and permission.
+Professional defenders treat scope as part of the work, not a paperwork formality.

 2. Use Labs and Defensive Goals

-Treat tools as workflow components, not toys.
-Ask what question you are trying to answer, what evidence you need, and how you will validate the output.
+Treat tools as components of a workflow, not toys to experiment with on live systems.
+Ask what question you are trying to answer, what evidence you need, and how you will validate the output before you run anything.

 Document scope and commands even in your own lab.
-This builds the same habits expected in real operational environments.
+That habit is what employers expect in real operational environments.

-If you encounter real sensitive data unexpectedly, stop, secure it, and do not expand collection beyond what is authorized.
+If you encounter real sensitive data unexpectedly during a capture or log review, stop collection, secure what was captured, and do not expand scope.

 safe-use-checklist

-- $Define defensive learning goals before running tools.
+- $Define a defensive learning goal before running any tool.